 There are specific job boards and other resources you can tap into when looking for seasonal workers.
 They are not all the same and target different worker groups with different goals, needs, and earning expectations.

 - Mobile platforms: Seasonal workers (especially minors) utilize mobile platforms to locate job opportunities.
 These workers are typically tech-savvy and primarily use mobile apps and mobile-optimized sites to connect with would-be employers.
+Our recommended job posting sites for employers can help you tap into this demographic of mobile users.

 - College and university job boards: College or university job boards reach thousands of potential candidates.
 These job boards include all work types, but seasonal work is one of the largest categories.